Electronic cigarettes have substantially grown in popularity over the past few years.

 - Acupuncture: Acupuncture has grown in popularity in a variety of treatment fields.
 Many who quit smoking cite acupuncture as an effective piece of their recovery.
 Needles or pressure are used on specific areas of the body to trigger changes and encourage healing.

-- Psychotherapy: Therapy is an excellent tool in recovery.
+- Psychotherapy: Therapy is an excellent tool for recovery.
 Often utilized in substance abuse treatment, psychotherapy is a helpful way to identify influences on addictive behaviors and establish healthy coping mechanisms to deal with cravings and triggers.
 Many find that substance use is influenced by co-occurring mental health disorders, environmental factors, or peer pressure.
 Therapy provides a safe place to address these influences and establish methods of addressing them without the aid of substances.

 - Support groups: For those quitting smoking, establishing a healthy support network can be beneficial in recovery.
 Many become involved with support networks and communities in person or online to connect with others who share similar experiences.
 These groups provide people with the ability to connect with those who can readily relate to their experiences and provide advice, guidance, and support.
 Community members can offer insight into the recovery process and mentor those who are working through it.